lgazda/springboot-rest-ffmpeg/README.md

 * docker

 # Configuration
-Application settings are located in
+An application settings are located in
 ```
 src/main/resources/application.properties
 ```